MBarc/Automated-Video-Transcription-Subtitle-Generator/README.md

 ## How To Use

-Simply just put your .mp4 file in the same directory as main.py.
-Then, run main.py.
+Rename your .mp4 file to "video.mp4" then just put the video in the same directory as main.py.
+Next, run main.py.

 ```bash
 python main.py